-As such, the application element of the Bill limits the purpose of the right to equality before the law by placing legislated restrictions on the way in which an application for a clearance may be made, including limitations on who may make an application which are applied differently to persons depending on their criminal history.
+As such, the application element of the Bill limits the purpose of the right to equality before the law by placing legislated restrictions on the way in which an application for a clearance may be made, including limitations on who may make an application which are applied differently to persons depending on their previous clearance status.

 The Bill provides a new disqualifying offences framework that encapsulates how suspension, exclusion and disqualification elements of the worker screening framework are to operate.
-This new framework expands on the current disqualifying framework by changing the categorisation of certain serious and disqualifying offences which may result in the automatic suspension and/or cancellation of clearances.
+This new framework expands on the current disqualifying framework by changing the categorisation of certain serious and disqualifying offences which may result in the suspension and/or cancellation of clearances.

-Suspension of a clearance under the new framework can occur because either: the person who holds the clearance becomes the subject of a banning order by the NDIS commission; the chief executive is conducting a risk assessment and reasonably suspects the assessment will demonstrate that the person poses an unacceptable risk of harm to people with disability; or the person is charged with a disqualifying offence that has not been dealt with and was an adult at the time of the alleged offence.
-A banning order is a written notice issued by the NDIS Commissioner under the National Disability Insurance Scheme Act 2013 which prohibits or restricts a person from engaging in specified activities for an NDIS provider if the Commissioner reasonably believes the person is not suitable to be involved in the provision of supports or services, or that there is an immediate danger to the health, safety or wellbeing of a person with disability.
+Suspension of a clearance under the new framework can occur because either: the person who holds the clearance becomes the subject of a relevant banning order by the NDIS Commission; the chief executive is conducting a risk assessment and reasonably suspects the assessment will demonstrate that the person poses an unacceptable risk of harm to people with disability; or the person is charged with a disqualifying offence that has not been dealt with and was an adult at the time of the alleged offence.
+A banning order is a written notice issued by the NDIS Quality and Safeguards Commissioner under the National Disability Insurance Scheme Act 2013 that prohibits or restricts a person from engaging in specified activities for an NDIS provider if the Commissioner reasonably believes the person is not suitable to be involved in the provision of supports or services, or that there is an immediate danger to the health, safety or wellbeing of a person with disability.
 Once a person has had their NDIS clearance suspended, it is an offence for an NDIS service provider to engage that person to carry out disability work.
 For persons with an application, an interim bar will be imposed in these circumstances instead of a suspension.

 Exclusion of a person from carrying out disability work must occur if the chief executive becomes aware that the person is a disqualified person (a person who has been convicted of a disqualifying offence).
 If a person has a pending charge for a disqualifying offence or serious offence or conviction for a serious offence the chief executive must issue an exclusion unless there are exceptional circumstances.
 An exclusion must also be issued if the chief executive is satisfied the person poses an unacceptable risk of harm to people with disability.
-Once a person has been issued with an exclusion, it is an offence for an NDIS service provider to engage the person, or for the person to make a disability worker screening application or carry out work.
+Once a person has been issued with an exclusion, it is an offence for: an NDIS service provider or funded service provider to engage the person knowing their exclusion status; the person to make a disability worker screening application; or the person to carry out NDIS or state disability work.
 An exclusion remains in force unless cancelled (under clause 11, new division 7 of the DSA).

-A person who has been issued an exclusion on the basis of being a disqualified person is unable to apply for this exclusion to be cancelled (clause 11, new section 130 of the DSA).
+A person who has been issued an exclusion based on being a disqualified person is unable to apply for this exclusion to be cancelled (clause 11, new section 130 of the DSA).